Some open problems on multiple ergodic averages: Some useful tools and observations

+converge as $N\to\infty$. \end{itemize} The proof of the previous equivalence is based on a variation of the correspondence principle of Furstenberg that applies to bounded sequences and can be found, for example, in \cite[Proposition~6.4]{FH15c}.

-converge as $N\to\infty$. \end{itemize} One can get similar statements for mean convergence, as well as for convergence and recurrence properties of commuting transformations (in this case one has to use sequences in several variables).
+One can get similar statements for mean convergence, as well as for convergence and recurrence properties involving several commuting transformations (in this case one has to use sequences in several variables).